Villa of Livia: History

 It was built and modified in four stages.
 The earliest stage is of a Republican date, the latest of the time of Constantine the Great.

 Its Latin name, Villa Ad Gallinas Albas, referred to its breed of white chickens, which was said by Suetonius to have auspiciously omened origins.
+The area acclaimed the name Ad Gallinas Albas because of the legend of white fowl carrying a laural branch in it beak that fell from the talons of an eagle and onto Livia Drusilla's lap, later to be Augustus's wife.
+It is said that the emperor kept the fowl and its offsprings, and planted the laurel which grew wreaths that crowned him in his triumphs.

 Rediscovery

 The site was rediscovered and explored as early as 1596, but it was not recognized as the Villa of Livia until the 19th century.
 In 1863–1864, a marble krater carved in refined low relief was discovered at the site.
-On April 20 1863, the famous heroic marble statue of Augustus, the Augustus of Prima Porta, was found at the villa; it is now in the Vatican Museums (Braccio Nuovo).
+On 20 April 1863, the famous heroic marble statue of Augustus, the Augustus of Prima Porta, was found at the villa; it is now in the Vatican Museums (Braccio Nuovo).
 The magisterial Augustus is a marble copy of a bronze statue that celebrated the return in 20 BC of the military standards captured by the Parthians in 53 BC after the defeat of Crassus at Carrhae.

 In the 19th century, the villa belonged to the Convent of Santa Maria in Via Lata.
 The villa and gardens have been excavated and can be visited.
 There are three vaulted subterranean rooms, the largest of which contained superb illusionistic frescoes of garden views in which all the plants and trees flower and fruit at once.
 These have since been removed to Rome, where, following cleaning and restoration, they have been reinstalled in the Palazzo Massimo.
 The vault above the fresco was covered with stucco reliefs, some of which survive.

 A new series of more meticulous modern excavations was initiated in 1970.
 More modern scientific work began at the site in 1995, carried out by the Soprintendenza Archeologica di Roma and directed by Professor Gaetano Messineo, in tandem with the Swedish Institute in Rome.